BrandonTur90/Spotify-Data-Analysis/README.md

   - When used for regression they cannot predict beyond the range in the traning data, and they may over-fit data sets that are particularly noisy.

 *Explanation of changes in model choice*

+When we first started the project, our goal was to predict if a song was likely to win a grammy based on the song's features.
+However, due to lack of data we changed our target and we will predict if a song will be popular and will have high number of streams based on the features of the song.
+Another challenge was on the machine learning model.
+We first used logistics regression model.
+Even though the testing accuracy score was 75% the classifier report and the confusion matrix gave us non-diserable result.
+Therefore, as our target was binary data set, we applied the supersived machine learning Random Forest model.

+* Accuracy score is a way to validate the model's performance.
+On our model, we had a accuracy score of 83% which is a acceptable percantage.
+However, as our target is a binary dataset, we applied the confusion matrix parameter to determine precision of the model, which is a measure of positive predicted value (PPV) where we will se how reliable a positive classification it is.

+* Additional tranining that will take on the future is to see if any Overfitting or Underfitting happened to the model.
+Also, it will be a good idea to check if the model will be more successfull if we use different Random Forest Hyperparameters.

 ## Presentation